A Double Dialectical Approach to Fundamentals

 Operating in a unified field of a certain reality calls for a previous capacity to apprehend such unified field.

 Even though the unified field of a given reality includes its most abstract aspects; there is no chance to actually apprehend it if it does not encompass its most concrete aspects as well.

-When the understanding of a unified field exceeds the possibilities of an individual, it is needed to divide it into its subsistems or objects.
+When the understanding of a unified field exceeds the possibilities of an individual, it is necessary to divide it into its subsystems or objects.

 Operation is the demonstration that one has apprehended the essence of a given reality.